NeuroanatomyAndConnectivity/brainbundler/README.md

 # brainbundler

-The brainbundler repository contains the sources for two programs, which are both compiled using Qt (see http://qt.nokia.com/products/developer-tools/ for QT creator, or compile using qmake / make ...).
+The brainbundler repository contains the sources for two programs, which are both compiled using Qt (see http://qt.nokia.com/products/developer-tools/ for QT creator, or compile using qmake / make).

 ## bundler